Health begins where we live, learn, work and play. Availability and access to:

 Vida Sana: Uniting for the health equity of Latinos/Coalición mejorar la salud de nuestra comunidad latina is a community coalition addressing health disparities among Hispanic/Latinos and low-income community members in North Fort Collins.
 To get involved, contact Edgar Dominguez at email@example.com or 970-495-7519.

-With funding from Colorado Department of Health’s Office of Health Disparities (OHD), the coalition of over 200 community members works together to identify the risk factors among the Latino/Hispanic and low-income communities that contribute to health disparities and create community based solutions.
+With funding from Colorado Department of Public Health and Environment (CDPHE), the coalition of over 200 community members works together to identify the risk factors among the Latino/Hispanic and low-income communities that contribute to health disparities and create community based solutions.
 The coalition works in three areas:

-In partnership with The Womens Resource Center, neighborhood promotoras, or community health workers, have been identified in four neighborhoods - Poudre Valley Mobile Home Park, Hickory Village, Andersonville and Coachlight Plaza - in neighborhoods to assess needs, barriers, and desires for interventions.
+Neighborhood promotoras, or community health workers, have been identified in four neighborhoods - Poudre Valley Mobile Home Park, Hickory Village, Andersonville and Coachlight Plaza - to assess needs, barriers, and desires for interventions.
 This approach has been successful with Latinas around women’s breast, reproductive and oral health.
-WRC is eager to expand their work to include other chronic disease interventions.
+Vida Sana is eager to expand their work to include other chronic disease interventions.
 The

 outcomes of this project component include:

-Zumba classes are $2 if you are not a Vida Sana member or free if you are.
-We have Zumba classes on:
+Zumba classes are FREE to Vida Sana members.
+If you are not a Vida Sana member class enrollment prices can vary depending if you have a facility pass.

 In the Spring of 2012, several N. Fort Collins residents participated in a project with CanDo to tell the story of their neighborhood through pictures and group discussion.
 The intent of the project is to start a dialogue around issues of access to healthy options throughout our community and to inspire solutions for improvement.
 An example: